 Tyler is represented by Norberg Hall, and is grateful for the generous support from the Canada Council for the Arts and Alberta Foundation for the Arts.

 Los-Jones is deeply informed, and indebted to the land which is part of the Treaty 7 region of Southern Alberta.
-Treaty 7 was signed in 1877 and encompasses the traditional territory of the Stoney Nakoda Nations of Chiniki, Wesley and Bearspaw; three Nations of the Blackfoot Confederacy: the Pikani, Kainai and Siksika; and the Tsuut'ina First Nations.
+Treaty 7 was signed in 1877 and encompasses the traditional territory of the Stoney Nakoda Nations of Bearspaw, Chiniki, and Goodstoney; three Nations of the Blackfoot Confederacy: the Pikani, Kainai and Siksika; and the Tsuut'ina First Nations.
 Treaty 7 territory is also shared with the Métis Nation of Alberta, Region III.
 This area has been frequented by the Ktunaxa and the Maskwacis people from before the signing of Treaty 7 and the development of provincial boundaries.
 The artist would like to express his gratitude for this place and those who continue to steward it.

 tyler.losjones at gmail dot com